Yusufsahin1/iot-platform/README.md

 - **Data Storage**: All sensor data and triggered alerts are securely stored in a PostgreSQL database for historical access and analysis.
 - **Easy Deployment with Docker**: Fully containerized with Docker and Docker Compose, enabling quick and easy setup with a single command.

+> **Note**: This project uses simulated data for demonstration and testing purposes.
+The data generation logic is handled by the `SensorDataProducer` service on the backend, which periodically sends sample sensor readings to the Kafka topic.

 ### ⚙️ Tech Stack